Mummers Parade: Controversy

 The parade has been accused of including hate speech, racist, sexist, anti-LGBT, and culturally insensitive costumes, makeup, and images.

 The wearing of blackface carried over from minstrel shows in the early 20th century.
 Growing dissent from civil-rights groups and the objections of the black community led to most clubs phasing out blackface in the early 1960s.

 In 1963, one week before the parade, concerned about their image for a nationwide broadcast, the Mummers banned blackface for the parade.
 Angry Mummers picketed the parade magistrate's home, leading to a reversal of the decision.
 Concerned about a possible riot, the city called in extra police for the parade.
-A 1964 city policy officially banned blackface, but some groups have continued to wear blackface into the 21st century over growing protests. 's parade, the use of blackface is uncommon, but the use of redface and brownface continues, along with other types of racial and ethnic mimicry.
+A 1964 city policy officially banned blackface, but some groups have continued to wear blackface into the 21st century over growing protests.
+However, as of 2017, the use of blackface is extremely uncommon amongst the parade.

-In 1985, South Philadelphia String Band petitioned to use blackface and was denied.
+In 1985, the South Philadelphia String Band petitioned to use blackface and was denied.

-In 1987, mayor Wilson Goode had Mummers photos removed from City Hall because the Mummers appeared to be wearing blackface.
+In 1987, Philadelphia mayor Wilson Goode had Mummers photos removed from City Hall because the Mummers appeared to be wearing blackface.
 Saying the Mummers were not in blackface, a petition resulted in the photos being restored, though not near the mayor's office.

 In 1996, half of the string bands reported having female members.
 The bands' captains, though, made it clear to reporters that they did not want to let women in the bands, but felt they had to, due to declining membership.

 In 2003, word spread that Slick Duck Comic Brigade was working on a skit involving priests chasing altar boys.
 Protests from the Archdiocese of Philadelphia, the Diocese of Camden and the Catholic League, and WPHL-TV announcing they would not air the skit led to the group's cancelling of the skit and claiming it was just a prank.